 Did you know there’s many ways to use coconut milk in everyday cooking beyond just curries and coconut Thai rice?
-Thai Kitchen Organic Coconut Milk is a pantry staple here at hot for food HQ and that’s why we recently partnered with them to bring you our brand new video, 3 unique ways to use coconut milk.
+Thai Kitchen Organic Coconut Milk is a pantry staple here at hot for food HQ and that’s why I recently partnered with them to bring you our brand new video: 3 unique ways to use coconut milk.

 Thai Kitchen Organic Coconut Milk is a great dairy-substitute for everyday use with its premium taste and quality.
-Not only is it vegan and organic, but also gluten-free and has no added sugar making it a versatile player in the kitchen.
-We hope you’ll try these recipes and get creative making your own.
+Not only is it vegan and organic, but also gluten-free and has no added sugar.
+This makes it a versatile player in the kitchen.
+I hope you try these recipes and get creative making your own.

-It’s totally normal for coconut milk to separate in the can, so just shake it up or give it a good stir before using!
-Sometimes we even allow it to separate by placing a can in the fridge overnight.
+It’s totally normal for it to separate in the can.
+In that case, just shake it up or give it a good stir before using!
+Sometimes I even allow it to separate by placing a can in the fridge overnight.
 Doing this allows the thick cream to rise to the top, while the water will stay at the bottom.
 You can scoop out the thick cream to make a whipped topping!

 coconut chia parfaits

 try this simple and filling breakfast parfait made with coconut milk and chia seeds.

 - 1 x 400ml can Thai Kitchen Organic Coconut Milk

 - 1/3 C chia seeds

 - 1/2 tsp vanilla powder (you can also use the inside of a whole vanilla bean or vanilla extract)